 If it hurts, put an oil on it.

 Stinks, put an oil on it.

 And if in doubt, whip your frankincense out.

 Frankincense works at a cellular level, strengthening, oxygenating, nourishing and protecting.
 Because of the way it metabolises, it helps amplify the properties of any other oil it’s paired with.

 Much like Lavender, Frankincense can be used for anything from skin conditions to stress and anxiousness, busy brains, mild pains and sleep.

-To protect kids on the go, grab a 10ml empty roller bottle, add 3 drops Frankincense, 3 drops On Guard, and 3 drops Tea Tree, topped up with fractionated coconut oil.
-Apply a swipe of this blend down the spine and on the soles of the feet before school, kinder, childcare or swimming.
+To protect kids on the go, grab a 10ml empty roller bottle.
+Then add 3 drops Frankincense, 3 drops On Guard, and 3 drops Tea Tree, topped up with fractionated coconut oil.
+Apply a swipe of this down the spine and on the soles of the feet.
+Perfect for before school, kinder, childcare or swimming.

 Choose oils that are certified pure therapeutic grade oils, stringently tested, ethically and sustainably sourced.
 You’ll always get what you pay for.

-Ensure you purchase your oils through an experienced person or business who is able to support you with up to date information, resources and lifetime customer service.
+Ensure you purchase your oils through an experienced person or business.
+So that they are able to support you with up to date information, resources and lifetime customer service.

 You can find more info and a complete recipe book for these oils and more over at www.thearomaco.com